 Psychodynamic therapy, on the other hand, grew out of the theories and practices of Freudian psychoanalysis.
 Psychoanalysis is based on the idea that a person's behavior is affected by the unconscious mind and by past experiences.
 Psychoanalysis involves an intense, open-ended exploration of a patient's feelings, often with multiple sessions in a week.
 The sessions include an examination of the feelings the patient is aware of and those the patient is unaware of before therapy begins.

-Psychodynamic therapy is less intense.
+Psychodynamic therapy is less intense than formal psychoanalysis.
 Sessions usually occur once a week and are typically 50 minutes each.
+Patients usually sit up in a chair rather than lie on a couch with the therapist out of sight.
 But unlike IPT and CBT, both of which have sessions that adhere to a formal, outlined structure and that set specific learning agendas, psychodynamic therapy sessions are open-ended and based on a process of free association.

-In psychodynamic therapy, the patient is encouraged to talk freely about whatever happens to be on his or her mind.
+In psychodynamic therapy, the patient is encouraged to talk freely about whatever happens to be on their mind.
 As the patient does this, patterns of behavior and feelings that stem from past experiences and unrecognized feelings become apparent.
-The focus is put then on those patterns so the patient can become more aware of how past experience and the unconscious mind are affecting his or her present life.
+The focus is then put on those patterns so the patient can become more aware of how past experience and the unconscious mind are affecting their present life.

 Another distinction between the types of therapies is that psychodynamic therapy is not necessarily a short-term, time-limited treatment.
 While some courses of therapy may end after 16 to 20 weeks, other instances may go on for more than a year.

 Is Psychodynamic Therapy an Effective Treatment for Depression?